mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

         var num_successes = 0;

         # Run the workload - operations are run sequentially, repeatedly until the termination signal is received.
+        # Do not attempt to initialize the cluster with the contents of ``testData`` - astrolabe takes care of this.
         try {
             while (True) {
                 for (let operation in workloadSpec.operations) {